Data Management Guidelines

 To transfer a folder from DAIC to your computer:

-The above commands will work from either the university network, or when using EduVPN.
+The above commands work from both the university network, or when using EduVPN.
 If a “jump” via linux-bastion

 and keep the rest of the command as before: